 The Eagle Creek Wayfinder 40L is one of the few travel-specific backpacks out there made using recycled materials.
 I’d describe this pack as a “made-for-digital-nomads” sort of deal.

-40 liters might be too small for some travelers though.
-Before you plan out your next long-term backpacking trip, consider this: if you are going for the minimalist approach (laptop, shorts, a few shirts, sandals, other essentials) then 40 liters you can get away with.
-Otherwise, the Wayfinder 40 makes a great secondary pack if traveling with a slightly larger second main backpack.
+40 litres might be too small for some travellers though.
+Before you plan out your next long-term backpacking trip, consider this: if you are going for the minimalist approach (laptop, shorts, a few shirts, sandals, other essentials) then 40 litres you can get away with.
+Otherwise, the Wayfinder 40 makes a great secondary pack if travelling with a slightly larger second main backpack.

 The Wayfinder 40 literally has pockets everywhere – three outside, plus two main compartments.
 Finding the right place for your stuff won’t be a problem; remembering what you stashed where might be though!